shenef/Boktai-Speedrunning/src/shinbok/any.md

 After the dialogs, open the chest next to the stairs to get a ![icon][solar_nut] Solar Nut.

-Open the menu, change text speed to Fast and set markers to Off (press right once on the 2nd & 3rd options):
+Open the menu, change text speed to Fast and set markers to Off (inputs : A, Down, Right, Down, Right):
 ![](./assets/images/options_menu.webp)

 Then go into the inventory, use a ![icon][solar_nut] Solar Nut and a ![icon][speed_nut] Speed Nut and proceed in the ↗️ direction.